anquanscan/sec-tools/README.md

 [CyberPunkNetrunner](https://github.com/MiChaelinzo/CyberPunkNetrunner): Cyberpunk 2077 Netrunner Hacking Tool (Easy to use and install).
 Don't use it on illegal and malicious activity.
 Inspired by the game CyberPunk 2077 https://www.cyberpunk.net/
 [bypass-firewalls-by-DNS-history](https://github.com/vincentcox/bypass-firewalls-by-DNS-history): Firewall bypass script based on DNS history records.
 This script will search for DNS A history records and check if the server replies for that domain.
 Handy for bugbounty hunters.
 [Rapid7-Vulnerability-Management-CloudOne](https://github.com/SecurityForCloudBuilders/Rapid7-Vulnerability-Management-CloudOne): A Collection of Scripts to Interact with Vulnerability Management Solutions
 [badssl.com](https://github.com/chromium/badssl.com): :lock: Memorable site for testing clients against bad SSL configs.
+[linWinPwn](https://github.com/lefayjey/linWinPwn): linWinPwn is a bash script that automates a number of Active Directory Enumeration and Vulnerability checks